 Poor posture can be a dangerous thing if you have it for too long.
 It can be caused by the many habits that define a person’s lifestyle.
-The average man or woman these days spends a lot of time in bad posture while sitting in an office chair, driving, using their phone, standing, and even sleeping.
-This gradually becomes second nature, and can bring in and aggravate neck and back pain, causing damage to the spine.
+The average man or woman these days spend a lot of time in bad posture while sitting in an office chair, driving, using their phone, standing, and even sleeping.
+This gradually becomes second nature and can bring in and aggravate neck and back pain, causing damage to the spine.
 Cold laser therapy is a great way to fix this and other spine-related issues, but it also helps if you start watching a few things before the problem grows into a full-blown one.

 Identify Signs of Impending Back Pain

 Poor posture and ergonomics can cause back pain, with this getting worse at specific times of the day.
 Pay attention to pain that begins in the neck and proceeds downwards into the back, as well as pain that can be expelled when you switch positions.
 Additionally, be mindful of any changes that cause such pain, like a new car or office chair.